-Following the Provost Office's 2021 salary audit (through which 484 University of Colorado (CU) Boulder faculty salaries were identified as inequitable and adjusted by an average of \$6593 in order to comply with the Colorado Equal Pay for Equal Work Act (CEPEWA)) the Boulder Faculty Assembly (BFA) and Provost's Office agreed to cooperate in a second phase of efforts to address faculty salary equity issues on campus.
-Since faculty governance groups were not included in this first phase, the second was to be faculty-led, assisted by the Provost's Office.
-Because it focused only on legal compliance, the first phase limited its focus to salary inequities among protected class faculty only, adjusting only those salaries identified as being in potential violation of the CEPEWA but not addressing the drivers of salary inequity.
+Following the Provost Office's 2021 salary audit, through which over 600 University of Colorado (CU) Boulder faculty salaries were identified as inequitable and adjusted in order to comply with the Colorado Equal Pay for Equal Work Act (CEPEWA), the Boulder Faculty Assembly (BFA) and Provost's Office agreed to cooperate in a second phase of efforts to address faculty salary equity issues on campus.
+Because faculty governance groups were not included in this first phase, the second was to be facultyled, assisted by the Provost's Office.
+Because it focused only on legal compliance, the first phase limited its focus to salary inequities among protected class faculty only, adjusting those salaries identified as in potential violation of the CEPEWA but not addressing the drivers of salary inequity.
 The second phase was to focus on salary equity for all CU Boulder faculty and on addressing the various causes of salary inequity and methods for correcting its effects.
 Accordingly, the Faculty Salary Procedures Working Group (FSPWG) was appointed in the spring of 2022 and began its work in late summer.
-To assist in this effort, the CU Assistant Vice Provost of Academic Planning and Assessment requested documentation of unit-level salary policies and procedures from all campus units, assembled a compendium, and provided a summary analysis of such policies and procedures to assist the Working Group in understanding salary practices across the campus.
+To assist in this effort, the CU Assistant Vice Provost of Academic Planning and Assessment requested documentation of unit-level salary policies and procedures from all campus units, assembled a database, and provided a summary analysis of such policies and procedures to assist the Working Group in understanding salary practices across the campus.

 As described in the charge given to the FSPWG by the BFA and the Provost, we believe "that the university is in need of a focused discussion to identify campus, college, and unit-level procedures and practices that contribute to faculty pay inequity, to recommended actions to improve faculty merit evaluation and pay equity procedures; to assure fairer practices going forward; and to strengthen transparency around merit evaluation and salary distribution procedures."
-For the purposes of this report, "faculty" refers to the regular, rostered, continuing faculty within a unit.
-This faculty encompasses all tenure/tenure track (TTT), teaching/instructor track, clinical track, and faculty inresidence faculty who are part of a unit's rostered faculty and who are part of "unit-level faculty merit evaluation, merit, and compensation procedures that this group is evaluating.
-The work of the FSPWG, including its outreach efforts to faculty stakeholder groups during the spring 2023 semester, represent our effort to fulfill this charge.
+The work of the FSPWG, along with its outreach efforts to faculty stakeholder groups during the spring 2023 semester, represent our effort to fulfill this charge.

 As directed in the charge, the FSPWG met regularly during the Fall 2022 semester to review collected policy documents, discuss existing policies and practices, and consider drivers of, as well as strategies for addressing, faculty salary inequity at CU Boulder.
+Analyses and recommendations from these Working Group discussions as well as meetings of its three Task Forces (on merit review practices, hiring/promotion/retention, and salary auditing policies and practices) were reviewed and approved by the full

-&lt;sup>1 Because research-track faculty have a distinct merit and compensation system, they were not considered in these analyses and recommendations.
+&lt;sup>1 For the purposes of this report, "faculty" includes both TTT faculty and specialized faculty including teaching/instructor-track, clinical-track, and faculty In-residence.
+Because research-track faculty have a distinct merit and compensation system, they were not considered in these analyses and recommendations.